1Franck/rbot/README.md

 ```

-The webcli use angularjs.
-Unlike in cli, excecuted commands
+The WebCLI use angularjs.
+Unlike in CLI, excecuted commands
-in the webcli are not outputed directly.
-The webcli console grab (http pull)
+in the WebCLI are not outputed directly.
+The WebCLI console grab (http pull)
 latest lines data from table `console` where every lines is stored.
-The advantage of this technique is that it bind the cli ouput with the webcli, so
+The advantage of this technique is that it bind the CLI ouput with the WebCLI, so
-all output in cli will also appear on logged webcli.
+all output in CLI will also appear on logged WebCLI.
 The disavantage is that http pull may induce a stress if the TTR(time to refresh) is too high.
-Also, because of that, you can't use the webcli if you don't install rbot database,
+Also, because of that, you can't use the WebCLI if you don't install rbot database,
-but you still can use rbot in cli.
+but you still can use rbot in CLI.

 ### Command class example
 ```php